sgrankin/mk/mk.1.md

 The text of the mkfile is processed as follows.
 Lines beginning with `<` followed by a file name are replaced by the contents of the named file.
-Lines beginning with `<|` followed by a file name are replaced by the output of the exe- cution of the named file.
+Lines beginning with `<|` followed by a file name are replaced by the output of the execution of the named file.
 Blank lines and comments, which run from unquoted `#` characters to the following newline, are deleted.
 The character sequence backslash-newline is deleted, so long lines in mkfile may be folded.
 Non-recipe